esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 > ## What the FAIR principles are **not**
 >
-> - A standard: The FAIR principles need to be adapted and followed as much as
+> - A standard: The FAIR principles need to be adopted and followed as much as
 >   possible by considering the research practices in your field.
 >
 > - All or nothing: making a dataset (more) FAIR can be done in small,